kumbier-cook/kumbier-cook.github.io/_posts/tahini-noodle-2021-12-19.md

 # Notes & tips
 1. I prefer this recipe with thick cut, homemade wheat noodles.

-2. this recipe is great on its own, or with a variety of roasted veggies and/or flank steak.
+2. This recipe is great on its own or with a variety of roasted veggies and/or flank steak.